 “Maybe I should go look for sheep so we can make some beds, and I’ll see if I can find some coal along the way.”

 Papa’s face peeks up over the lip of the house foundation.
 “Capital idea, my son.
 Good luck!”
-With that he was back down in soon-to-be-basement of the house so the only way Jakob knew he was there was the repeated *chink chink* of his pickaxe.
+With that he disappears in the soon-to-be-basement of the house so the only way Jakob knows he is there is the repeated *chink chink* of his pickaxe.

 “Don’t go too deep, Papa.”
 Muttering to himself he turns and heads towards the foothills on the backside of the mountain.
 Now where would I be if I were a sheep?

-He saw another pool of water on this side of mountain and begins heading down to it in case those little wool-factories are getting a drink.
-On his way towards it his blood is rapidly chilling him to his bones because he hears the deep-throated gurgle of a zombie somewhere nearby.
+He sees another pool of water on this side of mountain and begins heading down to it in case those little wool-factories are getting a drink.
+On his way towards it his blood goes cold because he hears the deep-throated gurgle of a zombie somewhere nearby.
 He quickly rotates on his x-axis and finds the coast is clear, but he isn’t free from worry.
 With a glance up at the position of the sun (Still high, must be about six minutes left in the day), he trots along a little more quickly to the pool of water.
 Hopefully I left that guy behind…

 Luckily the sound of the trickle of water is getting louder and the zombie’s gurgly growl is getting more distant.
 Sadly, the only animal sounds are coming from the few chicken-ducks that are flopping around the small pool.
 No bleats here.
 After filling his inventory with a small stack of chickens he looks off in the distance.
 It could be snow on a treetop over yonder, but it’s the whitest thing he sees around him.
 Here goes nothing.

-Finally some bleating reaches his ears, but the rumbles of a wolf quickly follow.
+After what seems like too long some bleating finally reaches Jakob’s ears, but the rumbles of a wolf quickly follow.
 Great!
 No bones to make it a dog, and no wool if he eats the sheep!
 He begins sprinting and is just in time to see the fallen sheep pop out of existence, but luckily it left one lonely little cube of wool floating above the ground.
 The criminal wolf turns its head to Jakob with its tongue lolling like nothing happened.
 “Listen Wolf, don’t look at me like me like that.
 If I had a bone you’d already have it.”